nextest-rs/nextest/site/src/book/partitioning.md

 Count-based partitioning is done *per test binary*.
 This means that the tests in one binary *do not* influence counting for other binaries.

 Count-based partitioning also applies after all other test filters.
-For example, if you specify `cargo nextest run --partition count:1/3 test_parsing`, nextest first filters out tests that match the substring `test_parsing`, then buckets them into 3 partitions and runs the tests in partition 1.
+For example, if you specify `cargo nextest run --partition count:1/3 test_parsing`, nextest first selects tests that match the substring `test_parsing`, then buckets this subset of tests into 3 partitions and runs the tests in partition 1.

 ## Hash-based partitioning